hiral-makwana/Auth-boilerplate-js/README.md

 }
 ```
 ## Custom Validation message
 To add custom validation message for any field add `messages` property into request data.
-For details of validations key check below `Additional Details`(#Additional Details)
+For details of validations key check below [Additional Details](#additional-details) section.

 ```json
 {